BergQuester/v8tr.github.io/_posts/2019-01-29-swift-code-style.md

 Let's discover:
 - What are code conventions?
-- Why their adoption can result in huge benefits for your project?
+- How their adoption can result in huge benefits for your project?
 - What is SwiftLint?
 - And which Swift code styles to use?